mehcode/atom-project-plus/README.md

 Close the current project and revert to an empty atom window.

+#### Project Plus: Save

+Saves the current project and marks it to be shown in the project finder ( if not using auto-discover).

 ## Configuration

+#### Auto Discover

+Disable to limit the project finder to explicitly saved projects ( managed through `projects.cson` in the Atom configuration directory).

-#### Project Home && Auto Discover Projects
+#### Project Home

-Specify a folder or glob pattern to designate where project will be auto discovered.
+Specify a folder or glob pattern to limit projects that are discovered.

 #### Show Project Path

-Disable to hide the project paths on the project finder.
+Disable to hide the project paths.

 ## Contributing